1. Home

 To approve the event, simply move the event from the Submit Events sub-calendar to the appropriate sub-calendar for approved events and appointments.

-Note that in the Scheduler View, moving an event from one sub-calendar to another can be done by dragging the event from column to another.
+Note that in the Scheduler View, you can use a shortcut to move an event from one sub-calendar to another: Simply drag the event from one column to another.
 (Enable the Scheduler View in Settings > Calendar Views.)

 Try it out